pirtleshell/lwt/docs/newfeatures.md

 ## User Interface

-* Real mobile support for reading and testing
+* Mobile support, responsive design
 * Support for different themes
 * Display translations of terms with status in the reading frame
-* Well better interface in the main menu
+* Much better interface for the main menu
 * Save text/audio position in the reading frame
 * Multiwords selection (click and hold on a word → move to another word → release mouse button)
 * Key bindings work when you hover over a word